Frequently asked questions

 Who is in Sarah and the Safe Word?
 How does the band identify?

-Sarah and the Safe Word is a six piece cabaret rock band from Atlanta, GA comprised of Sarah Rose (vocals), Kienan Dietrich (guitar, vocals), Susy Reyes (violin, vocals), Beth Ballinger (keys, vocals), Maddox Reksten (bass, vocals) and Carlos Gonzalez (percussion, vocals).
+Sarah and the Safe Word is a rock band from Atlanta, GA comprised of Sarah Rose (vocals), Kienan Dietrich (guitar, vocals), Beth Ballinger (keys, vocals), and Maddox Reksten (bass, vocals).

-Sarah is openly nonbinary and uses they/them pronouns.
+Sarah is a transwoman who uses she/her pronouns.
 Maddox is an openly transgender man who uses he/him pronouns.
 The rest of the band identifies, in varying shades, as members of the queer community.

 We are careful to distinguish that while we are a band comprised of queer people and we will always be passionately vocal about the progression of queer rights, that is not the only focal point of our music we want people to fixate on.